 Extended Enrichment Semester Programs in:

 - Sustainable International Development

 COEX Visit Days are an excellent way to experience the Heller community.
 Observe a class, meet with an admissions staff member, and discuss the COEX program in greater detail with faculty and current students.
 Click the date you wish to visit and register below:

 - Friday, October 30

 - Wednesday, December 2

-If you're unable to visit campus, we encourage you to engage with Heller Admissions staff online through one of our upcoming Virtual Events.
+If you're unable to visit campus, we encourage you to engage with us online through our upcoming COEX Webinar: